MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/netqos/New-NetQosPolicy.md

 ThrottleRate   : 516.096 KBits/sec
 ```

-This example creates a QoS policy named IIS, that matches return traffic from an HTTP server application with the specified URI and rate limit the return traffic at 500,000 bytes per second.
+This example creates a QoS policy named IIS, that matches return traffic from an HTTP server application with the specified URI and rate limit the return traffic at 500 KBits per second.

 ## PARAMETERS